SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 constraints by the file system used (but trust me this is minor compared to the awesome advantages of using HDF5, and as I said, why the heck do you wanna change your results, anyway?).

+Note in case you use your trajectory with or via an :class:`~pypet.environment.Environment` there is no need to call :func:`~pypet.trajectory.Trajectory.f_store` for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set ``automatic_storing`` to ``False``).
+Yet, be aware that if you add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the completion of the run.
+In case of multiprocessing this data will be lost if not manually stored.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Storing data individually